arosenmund/defcon_31_ad_good_bad_lolWut/2_enumeration/1_common_enumeration/README.md

 Now that you have a domain account, you can begin domain enumeration.

-At this point you should still be RDP'd to TWORIVERS from the attack machine.
+At this point you should still be RDP'd to TWORIVERS from Lighteater (your attack machine).
 On TWORIVERS, do the following:

 1. Use RunAs to run a PowerShell prompt as `WHEEL\Administrator`:
     1. Start menu -> type `run` -> click "Run (App)" -> Enter `runas /user:wheel\Administrator powershell.exe` -> Enter/Click OK